garybernhardt/selecta/README.md

   block until they make a selection or kill it).
 * It will print the user's selection on stdout.

-So, for example, you can say:
+For example, you can say:

 ```
 cat $(ls *.txt | selecta)